khanm1/burger/README.md

 * mysql

 ## Functionality:
-Using ORM, the app has three methods:
+Using (Object Relational Mapper)ORM, the app has three methods:

 1. **GET:** All entries from the MySQL database and display them to the DOM using Handlebars.
 2. **PUT:** A selected burger by clicking "Devour It", which...